CampusAI/CampusAI.github.io/_rl/lecture_2/lecture2.md

 **Problem:** While it addresses the distributional shift problem, it is and unnatural way for humans to provide labels (we expect temporal coherence) $$\Rightarrow$$ Bad labels.

 ## 2. Non-Markovian behavior
-If we see the same thing twice we won't act exactly the same.
+Most decision humans take are non-Markovian: If we see the same thing twice we won't act exactly the same (given only the last time-step).
 What happened in previous time-steps affects our current actions.
-Most decision we take are in a non-Markovian setup.
 This makes the training much harder.

 ### Improvements:
 - We could feed the whole history to the model but the input would be too large to train robustly.